Typhoon Podul: Hong Kong

 Although Podul indirectly impacted the territory, the HKO issued the black rainstorm signal at 07:50 HKT (23:50 UTC) on August 14, the fifth instance of the year, following the red rainstorm signal in the early hours, citing that severe rainstorm had affected Lantau Island, the central business district, and several nearby districts, until it was downgraded to the red rainstorm signal at 11:10 HKT (03:10 UTC).
 The red signal in the early morning led to the announcement of the suspension of morning and full-day classes and members the public were urged to remain on high alert and take necessary precautions.
 The Airport Authority said rainfall at the intensity of 300 mm/h was recorded on the island of Chek Lap Kok.
 Landing of aircraft has since been assigned only to the north and south runways (07L/25R and 07R/25L) and not to the center runway because of damages to ILS equipment.
 On August 13, the HKO issued Standby Signal No. 1 at 08:40 HKT (00:40 UTC) before halting it the next day at 12:40 HKT (04:40 UTC).

 Macau

 In Macau, heavy rainfall from the storm's outer bands caused localized flooding on the afternoon of August 14, prompting the issuance of the Black Rainstorm Signal, the closure of several schools, and the temporary shutdown of some roads and low-lying areas in Taipa, Coloane and Cotai.
 According to the Meteorological and Geophysical Bureau (SMG), the storm indirectly brought up to 110 mm of rain to certain parts of the territory over a short period, significantly disrupting daily activities and public transport services.

 Vietnam

-The remnants of Podul, alongside a low-pressure area in the South China Sea, (Note: Biển Đông) also brought heavy rain in Northern Vietnam from August 14 to 15.
+The remnants of Podul, alongside a low-pressure area in the South China Sea, also brought heavy rain in Northern Vietnam from August 14 to 15.